streamingfast/substreams/docs/new/tutorials/solana/token-tracker/token-tracker.md

     process_inner_instructions(output, inst_index, meta, accounts, trx_hash, timestamp, parameters); // 3.
 }
 ```
 1. The `instruction.program_id_index` indicates the position of the program account in the accounts array.
-For example, if `program_index_id = 5`, it means that program account will be at position number 5 in the `accounts` array.
+For example, if `program_index_id = 5`, it means that the program account will be at position number 5 in the `accounts` array.
 2. If the instruction account is the Token Program Account (i.e. `TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA`), this means that the instruction executed in the transaction has been produced by the Token Program.
 Therefore, you process the instruction further by calling the `process_token_instruction(...)` function to extract token-related information, such as transfers or mints.
 3. Every top-level instruction holds inner instructions.
 If the top-level instruction is not from the Token Program, you check if any Inner Instruction is from the Token Program by calling the `process_inner_instructions(...)` function.